ay-ay-vasilev/SDL2Game/README.md

 - Default behavior for enemies.

 Maintenance:
+- Restrict access to SpriteComponent for KeyboardComponent and AIComponentBasicEnemy
 - Specific weapon stats for actors in weapon json files?
 - Add string ids to Sprite vectors ?
 - Remove unused CameraSystem and add CameraComponent (after RenderSystem refactor)